stage fright...

 book and accepted to translate it (the picture here is the Italian

-frontispiece).
-While ng the translation, in order to understand
+While doing the translation, in order to understand

 it better